 These are the Company's separate financial statements.
 Consolidated financial statements are prepared as a separate set.
-Investments in Subsidiary (i.e. where the Company holds more than 50% interest of the share capital or otherwise controls the company) and associates (i.e. an entity over which the Company has significant influence without control over the financial and operating policy decisions of the investee) are recognised at cost in the separate financial statements according to IAS 27.
+Investments in Subsidiary (i.e. where the Company holds more than 50% interest of the share capital or otherwise control site company) and associates (i.e. an entity over which the Company has significant influence without control over the financial and operating policy decisions of the investee) are recognised at cost in the separate financial statements according to IAS 27.
 Following initial recognition, investments in Subsidiary and associates are carried at cost less any accumulated impairment losses.
-The carrying values of investments are reviewed for impairment at each statement of financial position date.
-The Company calculates the amount of impairment as the difference between the recoverable amount of the subsidiary or associate and its carrying value, then, recognises the loss in the statement of comprehensive income.
+The carrying values of investments are reviewed for impairment as the difference between the recoverable amount of the subsidiary or associate and its carrying value, then, recognises the loss in the statement of comprehensive income.